-2 Include children with disabilities enrolled by their parents in a private elementary school and receiving special education and related services in accordance with a services plan.
-The private elementary school must
+2 Include students with disabilities enrolled by their parents in a private elementary school and receiving special education and related services in accordance with a services plan.
+The private elementary school must be a nonprofit institutional day or residential school, including a public elementary charter school, that provides elementary education, as determined under state law.